 Source: Annual Population Survey 2015.
-Footnote from Scottish Government - Levels and rates cover those aged 16-64. estimate is below reliability threshold.
-Totals may not equal the sum of individual parts due to rounding.
+Footnote from Scottish Government - Levels and rates cover those aged 16-64.

 Since the Annual Population Survey 2015 only provides data at a national and unitary authority level, results from the 2011 Census of Population have been used to highlight economic activity and economic inactivity in the 6 HMAs covering Dumfries & Galloway.